 Our minimum recommended hardware assumes that you are refreshing the majority of your extracts during non-work hours.
 This approach is considered a low refresh data use profile.

 A moderate data refresh use profile is when you refresh extracts hourly.
 In this case, we recommend at least 16 cores and 128 GB of RAM.

 If you have more than 500 extracts, or if you refresh extracts to support live data analysis, this is considered a high data refresh use profile.
 In this case, you are exceeding the scope of this guide and you should work with a Tableau consultant to design your deployment.

 The more extracts you host on Tableau Server, the more physical hard disk space your computer will require.
 Centrally managed extracts reduce duplication that is common with workbooks that have packaged data.

 Continue to Running Setup.

-Improve Server Performance.
+Improve Server Performance(Link opens in a new window).
 Suggestions in the Tableau Server Help for how to help tune Tableau Server performance, including how to balance the demands of user responsiveness and data freshness.